duncanwp/python_for_climate_scientists/resources.md

 Raymond Pierrehumbert also has a webpage dedicated to learning Python with many useful links and tutorials here: https://users.physics.ox.ac.uk/~pierrehumbert/PrinciplesPlanetaryClimate/Python/pythonLearning.html

+The freely available Dive Into Python 3 book is a good resource for learning the Python language: http://www.diveintopython3.net/

 ## Python libraries

 ### General libraries